 You can imagine how this one first came about.
 Some creative person was probably getting the patio ready for an outdoor party.
 Everything looked good but that gaping hole where the umbrella fits through the table top was not pleasing.

 Wooden spoons to the rescue!
 Old wooden spoons (ever burn one?) are very useful plant markers in a pinch.
-Grab a permanent marker and jot down the name of the plant or get out the crafting wood-burning tool and make it fancy.
+Grab an oil-based paint pen (they don’t fade in the sun) and jot down the name of the plant or get out the crafting wood-burning tool and make it fancy.
 You can always get longer-lasting, heavy-duty tags later.

-I would not recommend this for larger gardens, but if you’re growing a small veggie or flower garden—either in the ground, containers, or raised beds—and you’ve had a problem with tiny seeds (including carrots) not germinating (or moving around after sowing), you may want to use homemade seed tapes.
+I would not recommend this for larger gardens, but if you’re growing a small veggie or flower garden—either in the ground, containers, or raised beds—you’ve probably had a problem with tiny seeds (including carrots) not germinating (or moving around after sowing), you may want to use homemade seed tapes.

 Paper napkins to the rescue!
 How does it work?
 You make a flour paste and attach the seeds to the napkin, spacing them out as recommended on the seed packet instructions.
 The entire thing is planted, the napkin slowly disintegrates, and the seeds germinate right where you want them.